Psychological Implications of Full Body Sea Burial

 Full-body sea burial involves placing the deceased person’s body in the ocean, which may be a new and unfamiliar experience for some.
 This act can be incredibly challenging for those who have a solid attachment to the physical body.
 Perhaps they are uncomfortable with the idea of their loved one’s remains being placed in an unknown location.

-The fear of not knowing what will happen to the body can be difficult.
-Perhaps being unable to visit or pay respects at a grave site may also be a source of anxiety and distress.
+The fear of the uknown of not knowing specifically what will happen to the body can be difficult.
+As well maybe being unable to visit or pay respects at a grave site may also be a source of anxiety and distress.

 Education: Learning more about the full-body sea burial process can help to alleviate fears and concerns.
 This process may involve researching the method of disposition, talking to professionals who specialize in this area, or attending informational sessions or workshops.